Introduction

 What Does Disability Pride Mean to You?

 To celebrate Disability Pride Month, this special episode elevates the voices of our listeners.
 We asked "What does disability pride mean to you?" and received submissions from all over the world.
-Enjoy hearing some of them in this podcast episode and stay tuned for more that will be featured in a YouTube video dropping next Wednesday on July 20th.
+Enjoy hearing some of them in this podcast episode and check out the YouTube video version for more.

 The transcript for this episode is available here.